leizhipeng/covid19_textmining/README.md

 ## What Do We Know about Business Insight with COVID-19 Open Research Dataset?--- LDA Topic Modeling
 ***
+* This is a project for Udacity's data science nanoprogram.
-A blog describing this project is available at: https://leizhipeng.medium.com/topic-modeling-of-covid-19-open-research-dataset-7474710bfbce
+* A blog describing this project is available at: https://leizhipeng.medium.com/topic-modeling-of-covid-19-open-research-dataset-7474710bfbce
 ***
 ### CONTENTS